rsenft1/FISH-IHC-Colocalization-in-ImageJ/README.md

-# RNAscope-IHC 2D colocalization and puncta counting macro
+# FISH-IHC 2D colocalization and puncta counting macro

 This [Fiji](https://imagej.net/Fiji "Fiji") macro allows a user to perform semi-automated quantification of 2D IHC colocalization and RNAscope puncta counting in fluorescent microscopy images.